Test prep · STEP

 • How is STEP different from A-level Maths? +

 Substantially harder problem-solving.
-STEP questions are deliberately long and unfamiliar — most are 20+ minute problems requiring multiple insights and substantial algebraic / calculus dexterity.
+STEP questions are deliberately long and unfamiliar; most are 20+ minute problems requiring multiple insights and substantial algebraic and calculus dexterity.
 A typical STEP 3 question demands more sustained problem-solving than any A-level Maths question.
 Students who score A* in A-level Maths and Further Maths can still struggle on STEP if they haven't practised problem-solving in this style.
 Cambridge Maths offers are typically conditional on STEP grades because STEP is a significantly more discriminating signal.

 STEP 2 covers A-level Maths content depth at problem-solving difficulty; STEP 3 covers A-level Further Maths content depth at higher problem-solving difficulty.
-Cambridge Maths offers typically require both (e.g. S in STEP 2 and 1 in STEP 3, or 1 + 1).
-Some courses (Cambridge Mathematical Tripos) require both; others (some Imperial / Warwick offers) may require just one.
+Cambridge Maths offers typically require both (for example S in STEP 2 and 1 in STEP 3, or 1+1).
+Some courses (Cambridge Mathematical Tripos) require both; others (some Imperial or Warwick offers) may require just one.
 Confirm per offer.

 • When should we start preparing? +